Uber vows to keep fighting sweeping California labor bill

-The measure heading to Democratic Gov. Gavin Newsom outlines a three-part test that makes it harder for companies to classify workers as independent contractors who are not entitled to minimum wage and benefits like workers compensation.
+The measure, passed Wednesday, that is heading to Democratic Gov. Gavin Newsom outlines a three-part test that makes it harder for companies to classify workers as independent contractors who are not entitled to minimum wage and benefits like workers compensation.

 Uber has argued that forcing its drivers to become employees would upend a business model that is built on flexibility.
 General counsel Tony West suggested to reporters that the ride-hailing company won’t start treating its workers as employees come Jan.
 1, instead defending its model if it faces legal challenges.